-There are many ingredients in modern beauty products that were used by Native Americans.
+There are many ingredients in modern beauty products that were first used by Native Americans.
 The ancient elders discovered the skin care and beauty benefits of plants, like aloe vera and jojoba, hundreds of years ago.
 Here are some interesting plants used for healthy skin and beauty.

 Corn was very important in ancient Native American life and still is today.
 In addition to being used as food, it was also used for religious ceremonies like the naming ceremonies of babies, and marriage and funeral rituals.
 Corn was actually considered a deity in some cultures and a clan symbol for certain tribes.
 For the Hopi, it represented the Eastern rising sun and the beginning of life and wisdom.

-Saw Palmetto was used by Native Americans for hair, scalp and skin care.
+Saw Palmetto was used by Native Americans for hair, scalp and skincare.
 Due to its ability to balance hormones in the body, it was used by Native American women to get rid of facial hair.
 It is now believed saw palmetto regulates excessive hair growth in women by suppressing DHT production in the body (a hormone produced by testosterone).

 This flat-leafed bladed grass is considered sacred.
 It is smoked to purify individuals and their surroundings and is used in ceremonies.
 It is even handled in a special way to respect its spiritual powers.
 Some Native American women decorated their hair with sweetgrass.
-As a wash, sweetgrass was used to treat windburn and chapped skin.
-The tea can also be used as a hair tonic to make the hair shiny and fragrant.
+As a wash, sweetgrass was used to try to treat windburn and chapped skin.
+The tea can also be used as a hair tonic meant to make the hair shiny and fragrant.

 The Cheyenne Indians in Montana used a decoction of the wild mint plant as hair oil.
 The Thompson Indians of British Columbia used the whole plant soaked in warm water to make a solution that was used in hairdressing.
 Mint was also used in bath water to try to alleviate itchy skin.